KristianValecic/KristianValecic/README.md

 # Kristian Valecic
-I'm an aspiring software developer studying at Algebra university.
+I'm a software developer studying at Algebra university.
 All projects are built by me for school, university and personal interests.

 The list below shows all the technologies and tools i have worked or made, at least one app with.
 ### Languages